fismatth/CarND-Vehicle-Detection/writeup.md

 [final_video]: ./project_video_annotated.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-###Histogram of Oriented Gradients (HOG)
+## Histogram of Oriented Gradients (HOG)

-####1.
-Extracting features from images
+### 1. Extracting features from images

-The code to extract features in the images is contained in [./extract_features.py](extract_features.py).
+The code to extract features in the images is contained in [extract_features.py](extract_features.py).
 I used a combination of color features, color histogram features and HOG features.
 To extract features from a single image the function single_img_features() is used.
 The function extract_features() computes the features for a list of filenames.
 The different parameters have been tuned by training a classifier with the extracted features (optimizing the validation accuracy).

-####2.
-Train classifier and optimize parameters
+### 2. Train classifier and optimize parameters

-The code to train a classifier is contained in [./classify.py](classify.py).
+The code to train a classifier is contained in [classify.py](classify.py).
 I trained a linear SVM, using the GridSearchCV class provided by sklearn to automatically optimize the gamma and C parameter.
 For the values I tried, gamma = 0.1 and C = 1 worked best.
 The classifier extracts the features of the whole data set of vehicles and non-vehicles and normalizes them using the StandardScaler class from sklearn.
 The data is then splitted into a training and validation set.
 Then, the classifier is trained and the trained classifier together with the scaling is stored to a pickle file.

 The main issue was to find good parameters for the feature extraction.
-With the following parameters (see also [./constants.py](constants.py)), I got a validation accuracy over 99%:
+With the following parameters (see also [constants.py](constants.py)), I got a validation accuracy over 99%:

 * color features:
-** color space: BGR
+ * color space: BGR
-** image size: 16 x 16
+ * image size: 16 x 16
 * color histogram features:
-** color space: BGR
+ * color space: BGR
-** number of bins: 64
+ * number of bins: 64
 * HOG features
-** color space: 'YCrCb'
+ * color space: 'YCrCb'
-** orientations: 9
+ * orientations: 9
-** pixels per celss: 8x8
+ * pixels per celss: 8x8
-** celss per block: 2x2
+ * celss per block: 2x2
-** used channels: all
+ * used channels: all

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Scales and overlaps
+#### 1. Scales and overlaps

-To generate a list of windows to search on, the function slide_window() in [./tracking.py](tracking.py) is used.
-Parameters for the different scales and overlaps as well as start and stop positions are defined in [./constants.py](constants.py).
+To generate a list of windows to search on, the function slide_window() in [tracking.py](tracking.py) is used.
+Parameters for the different scales and overlaps as well as start and stop positions are defined in [constants.py](constants.py).
 There are two main points I considered to tune these parameters:
 * There have to be enough sliding windows to detect cars of different sizes at different places
 * There should not be more windows than needed to reduce number of false positives